 Inspired by Wright is a hands-on tour that shows you how Frank Lloyd Wright used geometry and nature to design the Monona Terrace, one of his most significant architectural marvels.
 You can learn all about Wright from inside one of his greatest works in the city he called home.
 This experience is for kids and adults alike and everyone gets to take home their own custom glass art piece.

-There's only one place in the world committed to spreading love for mustard (and hatred for ketchup) and you'll find it in Middleton.
+Only one place in the world is committed to spreading love for mustard (and hatred for ketchup) and you'll find it in Middleton.
 The National Mustard Museum is more than a display of mustard memorabilia.
 The museum offers tastings of dozens of mustards led by staff who know all about the great yellow sauce.
-Groups of 15 or more can book a group tour with the curator where you'll learn more about mustard than you ever thought you could.
+Groups of 15 or more can book a group tour with the curator, where you'll learn more about mustard than you ever thought you could.

 You can be active while traveling and have fun doing it.
 Madison Circus Space offers a workout like no other.
-The Flying Trapeze School inside the circus space offers drop-in classes for beginners and mixed-level flyers to learn how to swing, dismount, catch and more.
+The Flying Trapeze School offers drop-in classes for beginners and mixed-level flyers to learn how to swing, dismount, catch and more.
 Private sampler classes are also available for groups of four to 18 people.
-Groups can be adult-only or mixed ages as young as seven years old.

 Pick up a new hobby and enjoy the great outdoors by learning how to cast with Madison Fly Fishing Company.
 Spend two hours with the pros who will match your casting style with the right equipment and fishing situations.

 If your speed is more climbing than flying, bouldering classes might be for you.
-Boulders climbing gym has two locations in Madison with a long lineup of classes and workshops accessible to all, including group climbs for the BIPOC and queer communities, veterans, people in recovery, adaptive climbing and more.
+Boulders climbing gym in downtown Madison offers a long lineup of classes and workshops accessible to all, including group climbs for the BIPOC and queer communities, veterans, people in recovery, adaptive climbing and more.

 Madison's lake-city-lake landscape makes for the perfect outdoor educational landscape.
-Outdoor UW offers private group experiences in all seasons that range from adaptive kayaking courses to camping lessons to avalanche awareness workshops to snowshoeing escapades and a lot more.
+Outdoor UW provides private group experiences in every season.
+These include adaptive kayaking courses, camping lessons, avalanche awareness workshops and snowshoeing adventures, among others.

 Art classes